EphraimOAgyeman/Data-Analysis-Complete-Tutorials/#2 Data Wrangling/1a  Data Gathering Concepts.md

 If the data is in a database, save the data out as a `CSV` or `TSV`file and repeat the upload process.

----
-## How to load data unto Jupyter notebook